Surajbhos/AJNIFM/README.md

 # AJNIFM
-## Price Prediction using Hybridized LSTM-GRU-Catboost Model
+## Delivery time Prediction using Hybridized LSTM-GRU-Catboost Model
-This repository contains the implementation of a price prediction system for GeM Procurement Portal data using a hybridized LSTM-GRU-Catboost model.
+This repository contains the implementation of a hybridized LSTM-GRU-Catboost model for predicting time taken to deliver for goods procured through GeM Procurement Portal.

 ## Table of Contents
 - Introduction